-The displays must be mounted in a protected location, out of direct sunlight, and away from spray or dripping water.
-Commands to the system can be entered at any panel.
+The displays must be mounted in a protected location, out of direct sunlight, and away from

 The display panels connect with the supplied 50 foot modular-type cable to the MPC board sockets marked "DISPLAYS."
 Do not substitute a different type of cable!
 Contact the factory if you need longer or additional cables.